kyuhongl/open-frameworks-1/README.md

 The GUI lets you tweak blur amount, threshold, min/max hand size, and all the particle behavior params.

-## Why navy ink on eggshell
+## Visual style

-Wanted it to look like ink on paper instead of the usual neon particles on black.
-Particles get a red tint when they move faster.
+Navy ink on eggshell white—wanted it to feel like ink on paper instead of the usual neon-on-black look.
+The red hue represents tension in the system.
+Low-tension particles drift slowly and stay dark navy.
+High-tension (rapid movement) particles bleed red, showing where the energy is.

 ## License